nuxt/website-v2/content/en/blog/optimise-your-images-with-nuxt-image.md

 ### Featured images

-The columns layout below the hero image depends on the viewport's size as well : It displays a vertical layout with images taking almost the whole viewport until reaching the `l` breakpoint, and then transforms into a 3 columns layout.
+The columns layout below the hero image depends on the viewport's size as well : It displays a vertical layout with images taking almost the whole viewport until reaching the `lg` breakpoint, and then transforms into a 3 columns layout.

-### Avatar image

-The avatar image is pretty small, and its size doesn't change depending on the viewport.

-- Image : 3 blog post layouts, s, md and lg with :
-  - Image to illustrate the article, 1/2 width in lg, full below
-  - author image, like header avatar

-### Article image

-In small sizes, the article image is displayed in nearly full width, before taking half its container's size in large screens, which means 640px.

-### Author image

-What's interesting with the author's picture is that it shares the same properties as the avatar image.
-We'll see how to handle that as well.

 ## Installation